ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Teaching & Supervision
 ======
 * Tutorial organization:
+  - **Query Performance Prediction: Theory, Techniques and Applications**
+    Negar Arabzadeh, **Chuan Meng**, Mohammad Aliannejadi, and Ebrahim Bagheri
+    **WSDM 2025**: The 18th ACM International Conference on Web Search and Data Mining
+    (Will be held in Tokyo from the 9th to the 12th of December 2024)
   - **Query Performance Prediction: Techniques and Applications in Modern Information Retrieval**
     Negar Arabzadeh, **Chuan Meng**, Mohammad Aliannejadi, and Ebrahim Bagheri
     **SIGIR-AP 2024**: The 2nd ACM SIGIR-AP conference